Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

     ### Active Navigation Bar and Logo

      The Navigation bar is situated at the top of each page on the website.
 It follows standard conventions within Web development and Web design.
-This ensures that users know what to expect when immediatley entering the website.
+This ensures that users know what to expect when immediately entering the website.

      The Navigation Bar has 4 links including "Home" "About" "Projects" and "Xontact".
 When the users hovers over each navigation link it will appear underlined and when the user navigates to a particular page that page the title of that page will be underlined within the navigationbar so that the user knows exactly where they are within the structure of the website.